vinkla/laravel-shield/README.md

 ![shield](https://cloud.githubusercontent.com/assets/499192/12594651/68d05fee-c477-11e5-9bd2-9a5df5fbc13b.png)

 Shield is a HTTP basic auth middleware for Laravel and Lumen.
-No database required, instead we put the user credentials within the environment file.
+No database required, instead we put the user credentials within the configuration file.

 ```php
 // Use on your routes.